MATS empowers researchers to advance AI alignment

 MATS is an independent research program and educational seminar that connects talented scholars with top mentors in the fields of AI alignment, interpretability, and governance.
 Read more about the program timeline and content in our program overview.

-The Winter 2024-25 Cohort will run Jan 6-Mar 14 in Berkeley, California and feature seminar talks from leading AI safety researchers, workshops on research strategy, and networking events with the Bay Area AI safety community.
+The Summer 2025 Cohort will run June 16 - Aug 22 in Berkeley, California and feature seminar talks from leading AI alignment researchers, workshops on research strategy, and networking events with the Bay Area AI alignment community.

 The MATS program is an independent 501(c)(3) public charity (EIN: 99-0648563).
 We have historically received funding from Open Philanthropy, the Survival and Flourishing Fund, DALHAP Investments, Craig Falls, Foresight Institute and several donors via Manifund.
 We are accepting donations to support further research scholars.